Molecular evidence indicates a synthetic origin of SARS-CoV2 Omicron

 SARS2 never before evolved 25 sequential nonsynonymous mutations.

 There are two type of mutations in any nucleic acid (DNA or RNA), so called synonymous (or silent, dS) and nonsynonymous (dN) mutations.
 As 64 nucleotide codons (a combination of 3 of the nucleotide or "letters" A, U, C or G in the case of RNA) code for only 20 amino acids, some changes in the RNA sequence do not change the resulting amino acid sequence and are thus mostly irrelevant.
 In natural evolution, RNA mutations occur completely randomly.
 They are then often just carried along if they are synonymous.
 In the case of nonsynonymous mutations, many of those make a virus less fit and are thus selected against and rarer.
 Several dN mutations can only accumulate under conditions that allow very high viral loads and in regions under very high selective pressure.
 Here, beneficial dN can outpace others.
 Thus, we have seen up to 8 dN spike mutations accumulating in immunocompromised patients.
-However, many omicron dN mutations reduce viral fitness.
+(UPDATE: cryptic variants were later detected with also ~30 nonsynonymous spike mutations, but do not infect others) However, many omicron dN mutations reduce viral fitness.
 And in the pre-outbrake omicron spike, there are 26 dN mutations in a row (-> source picture), without a single dS mutation in between.
 That many non-synonymous mutations in a row have never before seen in natural, but a few times in synthetic sarbecoviruses.

 SARS2 never before copied 25 mutations from publications